git-ftp/git-ftp/man/git-ftp.1.md

 :	Downloads last uploaded SHA1 from log and hooks \`git log\`.

 `add-scope <scope>`
 :	Creates a new scope (e.g. dev, production, testing, foobar).
 	This is a wrapper action over git-config.
 	See **SCOPES** section for more information.

 `remove-scope <scope>`
 :	Remove a scope.

 `help`
-:	Prints a usage help.
+:	Shows a help screen.

 # OPTIONS